Supersymmetric and Gauge-Invariant Path Integral Measure in $\mathcal N=2$ SQCD: Introduction

 On the other hand, explicit calculation of path integral is one significant way to comprehend quantum field theory.
 For example, the chiral anomaly in gauge theory is calculated by explicitly executing path integral\cite{1}, and so is its $\mathcal N=1$ supersymmetric version\cite{2,3}.
 In addition, supersymmetric gauge theory is more deeply understood by explicit calculation of path integral, which is called supersymmetric localisation theory\cite{15,16,17,18}.

 In this paper, we define $\mathcal N=2$ supersymmetric and gauge-invariant path integral measure in $D=4$, $\mathcal N=2$ supersymmetric gauge theory (supersymmetric quantum chromodynamics, SQCD) in terms of $\mathcal N=1$ superfields.
-As a further consequence, we derive the $\mathcal N=2$ version of the chiral anomaly in a manifestly $\mathcal N=2$ supersymmetric way.
+As a further consequence, we derive the $\mathcal N=2$ version of the chiral anomaly in a way that preserves $\mathcal{N}=2$ supersymmetry.

 This paper is organised as follows.
 In Section \ref{sec:sqcd} we review $\mathcal N=2$ SQCD described by $\mathcal N=1$ superfields.
 In Section \ref{sec:measure} we define $\mathcal N=2$ supersymmetric and gauge-invariant path integral measure in $\mathcal N=2$ SQCD in terms of $\mathcal N=1$ superfields.
-In Section \ref{sec:anomaly} we derive the $\mathcal N=2$ SUSY version of chiral anomaly in a manifestly $\mathcal N=2$ supersymmetric way with reference to the previous researches\cite{1,2,3,0}, as a further consequence using the result in Section \ref{sec:measure}.
+In Section \ref{sec:anomaly} we derive the $\mathcal N=2$ SUSY version of chiral anomaly in an $\mathcal{N}=2$ supersymmetry-preserving manner with reference to the previous researches\cite{1,2,3,0}, as a further consequence using the result in Section \ref{sec:measure}.
 Section \ref{sec:summary} is the summary.